 Serenade and Toccata were included in a 1971 edition of guitar works by Soviet composers by the publisher Muzyka.
 Serenade, which was republished by Matanya Ophee in his Editions Orphée series, was supposed to be relatively easy to play and was described by the composer as “music for pleasure”.
 It has a search, improvisation character and explores the entire range of the instrument, from its lowest note to the highest.
 It has been performed and recorded many times.
 On the contrary, the Toccata, recorded here for the first time, is almost unknown and is more virtuous; it has a driving momentum that hardly stops.
 As in Serenade, explore the entire guitar range.
 Sotto Voce for viola, double bass and two guitars it was written in 2010 and then revised in 2013.

 Fundamental Russian elements of the artistic nature of Gubajdulina are the extreme seriousness in the relationship with art and that form of maximalism that requires absolute concertation by the artist which includes a global intellectual and sentimental vision: philosophy, religion, aesthetic vision and poetics, science and human feeling.
-In her works we note the immediacy of the musical sound, a consequence of his ability to conceive the work in its entirety and to experience its unitary character.
+In her works we note the immediacy of the musical sound, a consequence of her ability to conceive the work in its entirety and to experience its unitary character.
 A vision that is connected to the phenomenon of a woman composer of artistic proportions today out of scale and to a style that becomes difficult to relate to any current or trend of contemporary music.
 A style that belongs neither to avant-garde nor to structuralism, nor to neoclassicism nor to minimalism, nor to retro style nor to neo-romanticism.